docker/docs/desktop/dev-environments/create-dev-env.md

 To launch a dev environment:

 1. From **Dev Environments** in Docker Dashboard, select **Create**.
 The **Create a Dev Environment** dialog displays.
+2. Select **Get Started**.
-2. Optional: Provide a name for you dev environment.
+3. Optional: Provide a name for you dev environment.
-3. Select **Existing Git repo** as the source and then paste your Git repository link into the **Enter the Git Repository** field.
+4. Select **Existing Git repo** as the source and then paste your Git repository link into the **Enter the Git Repository** field.
-4. Choose your IDE.
+5. Choose your IDE.
 You can choose either:
     - **Visual Studio Code**.
 The Git repository is cloned into a Volume and attaches to your containers.
 This allows you to develop directly inside of them using Visual Studio Code.
     - **Other**.
 The Git repository is cloned into your chosen local directory and attaches to your containers as a bind mount.
 This shares the directory from your computer to the container, and allows you to develop using any local editor or IDE.
-5. Select **Continue**.
+6. Select **Continue**.

 To launch the application, run the command `make run` in your terminal.
 This opens an http server on port 8080.
 Open [http://localhost:8080](http://localhost:8080) in your browser to see the running application.